sbstnmsch-zz/nginx-errors/README.md

 # Nginx error pages

-Some posh custom error pages for use witch nginx.
+Some posh custom error pages for use with nginx.

 ## Install
 ```